thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 abstract: "Get started with a walkthrough of Quire fundamentals"
 ---

+Developed by Getty, Quire offers an elegant and affordable digital publishing solution ideal for creating dynamic publications in a variety of formats, including web, print, and e-book.
+Through the use of static site generation and plain text files, Quire makes it possible to preserve and distribute works in a stable and accessible format.

 As you get started with Quire, it is important to familiarize yourself with the three core components that you will use to create, edit, and output your Quire project: a {{< q-def "text editor" >}}, a {{< q-def "command-line shell" >}}, and a {{< q-def "web browser" >}}.
 You will use the text editor to edit your publication files, the command-line shell to tell Quire what to do (like `quire new` to start a new project and `quire preview` to preview your project), and the web browser to preview your work in real-time.

 {{< q-figure id="1.4" >}}